Igor-Palaguta/YoutubeEngine/README.md

 ## Example

-To run the example project, clone the repo, and run `carthage checkout` from the Example directory first.
+To run the example project, clone the repo, and run `carthage checkout`.

 ```swift
 let engine = Engine(authorization: .key(YOUR_API_KEY))